As a driving instructor, it’s become one of my favourite questions to ask students working toward a commercial licence.

 Many bus companies rely on their drivers as the front-line workers; the level of customer service provided by the driver often determines whether the school board, ski hill or resorts which hires the services of the busing company are going to renew their contract with the bus company.

 As well, dock personnel and other staff that deal with passengers are prepared when the driver arrives.
-This notification allows better customer service all round.
+This notification allows better customer service overall.

 ROUTE PLANNING & NAVIGATION